boobo94/boobo94.github.io/_posts/2021/01/2021-01-22-install-osrm-ubuntu.md

 ---
 layout: post
-title: How to install OSRM backend on Ubuntu Ubuntu 20.04.1 LTS
+title: How to install OSRM backend on Ubuntu 20.04.1 LTS
+summary:  How to install OSRM backend on Ubuntu 20.04.1 LTS.
+Configure OSRM, grant permissions, and configure Nginx to expose the APIs
 categories: devops
-summary: How to install OSRM backend on Ubuntu Ubuntu 20.04.1 LTS
 tags:
 - devops
 - osrm